Altinn/altinn-studio-docs/content/app/monitoring/instrumentation/_index.en.md

 The existing Application Insights SDK setup is obsolete and will be removed in the next major version of the Altinn.App libraries.
 {{% /notice %}}

-Instrumentation is about adding additional breadcrumbs for you to use when debugging or analyzing app health or performance.
+Instrumentation is about adding additional context and information for you to use when debugging or analyzing app health or performance.
 Instrumentation through OpenTelemetry can take the form of 3 signal types:

 * Traces